-We have agreed to indemnify Wainwright against certain liabilities, including liabilities under the Securities Act, or to contribute to payments Wainwright may be required to make in respect of those liabilities pro rata in accordance with the number of ADSs sold by Wainwright in the offering, as applicable.
+We have agreed to indemnify Wainwright against certain liabilities, including liabilities under the Securities Act, or to contribute to payments Wainwright may be required to make in respect of those liabilities, as applicable.

 Wainwright is offering the ADSs representing ordinary shares for which it subscribes pursuant to the underwriting agreement, subject to prior issue, when, as and if issued to and accepted by it, subject to approval of legal matters by its counsel, including the validity of the ADSs and the ordinary shares underlying the ADSs, and other conditions contained in the underwriting agreement, such as the receipt by the underwriter of officers' certificates and legal opinions.
 Wainwright reserves the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.